 The Word of God remains forever

-Take for example the total of Greek manuscripts discovered are quite revealing: To date currently 5,686 Greek manuscripts exist today for the New Testament alone.
-Additionally there are codecs of over 19,000 copies in the Syriac, Latin, Coptic, and Aramaic languages.
-The totals supporting the New Testament manuscripts are over 24,000.
+Additionally, there are codecs of over 19,000 copies in the Syriac, Latin, Coptic, and Aramaic languages.
+So much for the doubters.
+The totals supporting the New Testament alone are over 24,000 manuscripts.
 (Re.
 Geisler and Bocchino p.
 256)

 Matt Slick, Founder of the Christian Apologetics and Research Ministry, in a recent article at CARM, said, "Compare the Bible time-span with the next closest which is Homer's Iliad where the closest copy of the original is 500 years later.
 Undoubtedly, a longer time-period allows for more textual corruption in transmission.
 How much less so for the New Testament documents with the time frame shrinking as original manuscripts are found?"
 (Slick, Manuscript Evidence)

 In addition to manuscript evidence, there is the growing volume of archaeological evidence.
 Take for example a 2003 discovery of a Nazareth Roman bathhouse from 2,000 years ago which is from the time of Christ, and in the town where he was raised.
 (Re.
 Cook, Where Jesus bathed, and others)

 In an update on this discovery from 2007, Dr. Carsten Peter Thiede, one of the original archaeologists on the site states, "The only real surprise to many may be the conclusion that Nazareth was anything but a nondescript village with a handful of poor Jews."
 (Zoabi, Understanding of Nazareth)